 Headers (H1-H6) are more than just formatting - they organize your content for search engines and readers.
 A clear header structure can boost your SEO, improve readability, and enhance accessibility.
 Here’s why this matters:

-- SEO Impact: Proper headers help search engines understand your content, improving rankings by up to 12% and increasing organic traffic by 31%.
+- SEO Impact: Proper headers help search engines understand your content and rank it for the right queries.

-- Featured Snippets: 36% of featured snippets come from H2 or H3 tags.
-Formatting headers as questions boosts your chances by 2.2x.
+- Featured Snippets: Many featured snippets are pulled from H2 or H3 sections, and formatting headers as questions improves your odds.

 - Accessibility: Screen readers rely on headers to guide visually impaired users, making structured content essential.